fommil/fpmortals/manuscript/under-review.md

 # For Comprehensions

-Scala's `for` comprehension is heavily used in FP --- it is the ideal abstraction to write pure procedural code.
+Scala's `for` comprehension is heavily used in FP --- it is the ideal abstraction for pure sequential code.
 But most Scala developers only use `for` to loop over collections and are not aware of its full potential.

-In this chapter, we're going to visit the principles of `for` and how cats can help us to write cleaner code with the standard library.
+In this chapter, we're going to relearn the principles of `for` and how cats can help us to write cleaner code.
 This chapter doesn't try to write pure programs and the techniques can be immediately applied to a non-FP codebase.

 ## Syntax Sugar

-Scala's `for` is just a simple rewrite rule that doesn't have any contextual information.
-The compiler does the rewrite during parsing as *syntax sugar*, designed to reduce verbosity of the language.
+Scala's `for` is just a simple rewrite rule, also called *syntax sugar*, that doesn't have any contextual information.

-The easiest way to see what a `for` comprehension is doing is to use the `show` and `reify` feature in the REPL to print out what code looks like after type inference (alternatively, invoke the compiler with the `-Xprint:typer` flag):
+The easiest way to see what a `for` comprehension is doing is to use the `show` and `reify` feature in the REPL to print out what code looks like after type inference.
+Alternatively, invoke the compiler with the `-Xprint:typer` flag.

 {lang="text"}
 ~~~~~~~~